 Loans are recorded at amortized cost, which includes principal balance, net deferred fees or costs, premiums and discounts.
 The Company elected to exclude accrued interest receivable from amortized cost.
-Accrued interest receivable is reported separately in the consolidated balance sheets and totaled \$6.0 million and \$5.3 million at September 30, 2023 and December 31, 2022, respectively.
+Accrued interest receivable is reported separately in the consolidated balance sheets and totaled \$6.0 million \$6.2 million and \$5.3 million \$6.1 million at September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023, respectively.
 Loan origination fees and certain direct loan origination costs are deferred and the net fee or cost is recognized in interest income as an adjustment of yield.
-At September 30, 2023, net deferred loan fees are included in loans by respective segment and totaled \$2.2 million.
+At September 30, 2023 both March 31, 2024 and December 31, 2023, net deferred loan fees are included in loans by respective segment and totaled \$2.2 million \$2.0 million.